open-telemetry/oteps/text/0006-sampling.md

 **Solution:**

-* For the moment opentelemetry API will not offer any `SamplingHint` functionality for the last use case, this is intentional to avoid premature optimizations, and it is based on the fact that changing an API is backwards incompatible compared to adding a new API.
+* For the moment opentelemetry API will not offer any `SamplingHint` functionality for the last use case, This is intentional to avoid premature optimizations, and it is based on the fact that changing an API is backwards incompatible compared to adding a new API.

 ### Infrastructure package/binary developer